npm/policies/trademark.md

 ## Nominative use - No need to type ™ on Twitter&reg;

 "Nominative" or "referential" use means to refer to something or someone else by their trademark.
 So it's perfectly OK to use "npm" to refer to npm, Inc., the npm client, npm code, and the npm public registry.
 A referential use is generally going to be in a sentence or sentence fragment, like "first install the npm client," or in a book or article title.
-The use should not be attention-getting or potentially misperceived as suggesting "npm" is your own company's name, project, product or services.
+The use should not be attention-getting or potentially misperceived as suggesting "npm" is your own name, project, product or services.

-It is not a referential use to incorporate the letters "npm" or any of the npm logos in the name or logo for your own company or its projects, prducts, services or social media handles.
+It is not a referential use to incorporate the letters "npm" or any of the npm logos in the name or logo for your own company or its projects, products, services or social media handles.

 If you need to use "npm" to indicate compatibility, you should use "npm" after your own product or service name and an accurate preposition: